audioscavenger/dms-gui/CONTRIBUTING.md

 * [ ] - frontend/pages: refactor validate*Form and load them from individual files
 * [ ] - frontend/pages: refactor handle*Change*() as they all do the same for different formData and load them from individual files
 * [ ] - frontend/pages: refactor fetch*() into fetchData as they all do the same and load them from individual files
+* [x] 1.0.7.1 - Renamed TODO.md as CONTRIBUTING.md
-* [x] 1.0.7 - massing cleanup, updated all README, updated swagger, all it working, release.
+* [x] 1.0.7 - massing cleanup, updated all README, updated swagger, all is working, release.
 * [x] 1.0.6.5 - frontend/pages: loadingSpinner across the board
 * [x] 1.0.6.5 - frontend/aliases: widen aliases table a little to accomodate 2 columns
 * [x] 1.0.6.5 - frontend/accounts: widen accounts table a little to recieve the xapian sync buttons